Team

 CineMAP Symposium, May 2024

-Sarah Frederick is an Associate Professor of Japanese and Comparative Literature at Boston University.
-She specializes in twentieth century Japanese literature and history and relationships among mass media, modern literature, gender, and culture.
-She has worked extensively on 1920s and 30s women’s print culture, image and text in literature of the 1930s-1950s, and gender and sexuality in modern literature and culture.
-She teaches courses in all periods of Japanese literature, film, and popular culture, as well as comparative courses on topics such as melodrama as a genre in fiction and cinema, and a course on Tokyo.
-She is author of Turning Pages (2006) and is writing a biography of Yoshiya Nobuko, whose “Yellow Rose” she has translated (2015).
+Sarah Frederick is Associate Professor of Japanese and Comparative Literature at Boston University.
+She specializes in twentieth century Japanese literature and history and has worked extensively on 1920s and '30s women's print culture, image and text in literature of the 1930s–50s, and gender and sexuality in modern literature and culture.
+She is author of Turning Pages (2006) and is writing a biography of Yoshiya Nobuko, whose short story "Yellow Rose" she has translated (2015).

 Diane Wei Lewis